 The Val di Merse is one of the less exploited parts of the province of Siena.
 It is still mostly covered in woods and offers a lot of possibilities for walking tours and other naturalistic itineraries.

-Reach the entrance to the freeway to Siena and continue towards Florence exiting at Siena Sud.
+Turn into the freeway to Siena and continue towards Florence exiting at Siena Sud.
 At the exit turn to the right to Rome and follow the signs to Rome/ Monteroni.
 Along the road you can see the Grancia di Cuna on the right-hand side, an ancient, fortified farm belonging to Santa Maria della Scala.
 Passing through the village of Monteroni, you continue towards the fortified village of Lucignano d’Arbia where the gates and a part of the Sienese walls are still visible.

 From Lucignano you proceed to Murlo, a mediaeval settlement in a zone which was an important Etruscan centre.
 Here you can visit the Antiquarium di Poggio Civitate housed in the former bishop’s palace on Piazza della Cattedrale.
 Some of the most interesting archaeological finds are the reconstruction of the terracotta decoration of an Etruscan palace dating from the 7th century BC and the statue of the man with the “big hat”.